 If you are looking to dig deeper and develop the kind of cultural connection that only comes with time, I challenge you to walk with the Maasai and Hadzabe, mimic the bush ways, and camp remotely.
 It will diminish language barriers, open your eyes to details missed otherwise, and forge new ways of thinking.

-So, what are you waiting for?
+What are you waiting for?
 If you’d like to learn more, please email me or give me a call at 888-367-0933 and I’d love to help inspire your next adventure!
+You can also use our trip planner to browse Tanzania vacation packages.